waltligon/orangefs/doc/design/fs-semantics.md

 metadata caching that does not involve client file system code communicating with other client instances.
 This scheme relies on timeouts.
-There are potentials for inconsistencies, just as there are in NFS, if the timeouts don't match well with access patterns.
+There are potentials for inconsistencies, just as there are in NFS, if the timeouts don’t match well with access patterns.

 Obviously this is just one of many possible client-side library implementations.
-It just happens to be the first one we're going to implement.
+It just happens to be the first one we’re going to implement.

 *Note the operations at this level*